PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 Docker tagging may seem a little confusing at first so let's dig into the details a little.
 A tag is comprised of the following:

 For a development environment its fine to do self signed:
-Make the rest of this recipe about running self signed (in this way you can supply the cert to people in your team to allow push and pull and container sharing)
+Make the rest of this recipe about running self signed (in this way we can supply the cert to people in our team to allow push and pull and container sharing)
 Or to run a self signed registry

 ```
 [registry host[:registry port]/]image name[:version]
 ```

 In other words the registry host, port and version part of the tag are optional.
 If no registry name is supplied then any subsequent `push` command will attempt to push to the central docker hub which can be accessed at this url: https://hub.docker.com/.
-Indeed once you have signed up for an account you may push and pull to this registry.
+Indeed once we have signed up for an account we may push and pull to this registry.

 > ### Registry and Repository ![](../info.png)
-> You may hear the term repository and registry used interchangeably with regard to Docker.
+> we may hear the term repository and registry used interchangeably with regard to Docker.
 Strictly speaking registry refers to a docker registry server
 > such as the private registry that we ran in the last recipe or the central docker hub.
 A repository refers to a collection of images, for example, we
 > could create an account on the Docker Hub, create a repository against this account and then push images into this repository.